jacqueline-lam/portfolio-app-2.0/README.md

 The app is composed of backend rails API and front-end React clients, which use asynchronous Javascript to make HTTP requests to the API and render them to the user interface.
 In version 2.0, redux-thunk middleware and old React lifecycle methods have been replaced with React hooks.

+To see version 1 with Redux implementation, please visit the linked [GitHub repository](https://github.com/jacqueline-lam/portfolio-app) or [live website](https://jacqueline-lam.github.io/portfolio-app/#/).

 ![portfolio demo](./public/portfolio.gif)

 * Back End Repo: [Portfolio API](https://github.com/jacqueline-lam/portfolio-api)